A short note on inf-sup conditions for the Taylor-Hood family $Q_k$-$Q_{k-1}$: -coercivity

-Next we will study the kernels of these semi-norms.
-From the assumptions on $K$ it follows that at least three adjacent faces of $K$ do not lie on the boundary $\partial \Omega$.
-Without loss of generality we assume that these three faces correspond to the faces $\xref_1 = 0$, $\xref_2 = 0$, and $\xref_3 = 0$ on $\hat K$.
+Note that $|.|_A$ and $|.|_B$ are semi-norms on $Q_{k-1}(\hat K)$.
+Next we will study the kernels of these two semi-norms.
+From the assumptions on $K$ it follows that at least one of the vertices of $K$ does not lie on the boundary part $\Gamma_D$.
+Without loss of generality we assume this vertex corresponds to the node $\noderef = (0,0,0)$.
 Then all nodes from the sets

-correspond to nodes in the interior of $K$, or in the interior of some face, or in the interior of some edge of $K$, but none of them corresponds to nodes on the boundary $\partial \Omega$.
+correspond to nodes in the interior of $K$, or in the interior of some face, or in the interior of some edge of $K$, but none of them corresponds to nodes on the boundary $\Gamma_D$.

-Assume now that $|\hat q|_1 = 0$ for some $\hat q \in Q_{k-1}(\hat K)$.
+Assume now that $|\hat{q}|_A = 0$ for some $\hat{q} \in Q_{k-1}(\hat K)$.
 Then